Skip to main content

 Description

-Rasha Jarhum (@RashaJarhum) is a South Yemeni-Canadian citizen.
-Jarhum is Co-Founder and Co-Director of the Peace Track Initiative, hosted at the Human Rights Research and Education Centre, at University of Ottawa.
+Rasha Jarhum is a Canadian citizen of South Yemeni origin.
+She is a co‑founder of the Peace Track Initiative (PTI), which is hosted by the Human Rights Research and Education Centre at the University of Ottawa.
+She served as Executive Director, later as Co‑Director, and currently sits on the Board of Directors.

-Jarhum was appointed as a member of the National Consultation and Reconciliation Commission in 2022, and headed the Rights and Freedoms Permanent Committee in Yemen in 2024.
-She was selected among Apolitical list of 100 most influential people on gender policy for 2021.
+Jarhum was appointed as a member of the National Consultation and Reconciliation Commission in 2022, and in 2024 she chaired the Permanent Committee for Rights and Freedoms in Yemen.
+She was named to Apolitical’s list of the 100 Most Influential People in Gender Policy in 2021.